msft-davidlee/contoso-customer-service-aks/README.md

 14. Update your local host file to point to the public ip.

 # Take Note
 1. NSG applied on your AKS Subnet may be impacting access to the site.
+Be sure to open both ports 80 and 443.
 2. Remember to add the URL of Frontdoor to your AAD app registration for redirect purposes.

 ## Have an issue?